Introduction

 1. Research Labs and Academic Blogs

 - Lilian Weng’s Blog (Lil’Log): Lilian is an expert at summarizing massive amounts of research.
-Her posts are like the ultimate cheat sheets for technical summaries on RL and newer generation techniques.
-She had been doing research at OpenAI and currently is working at Thinking Machines Lab with John Schulman, one of the pioneers in reinforcement learning at OpenAI.
+Her posts are like the ultimate cheat sheets for technical summaries on RL and many other fields of research.
+She had been doing research at OpenAI and currently is working at Thinking Machines Lab with John Schulman, one of the pioneers in reinforcement learning at OpenAI (he is the father of both Trust Region Policy Optimization and Proximal Policy Optimization).